zhijietao-sudo/Edison-Zhijie-Tao-A2-project/README.md

-# Edison-（Zhijie-Tao）-A2-project
+Emotional Music Generator

-1. Title and Overview
+Project Overview
-Emotional Music Generator: An Adaptive Music Therapy Prototype This project is an experimental adaptive music system built in the TunePad/Python environment, designed to generate customized music in real-time based on the user's input mood.

-Developer: Edison

-Development Environment: TunePad (Python)

-2. Core Features and Parameters
-The prototype translates abstract emotions into quantifiable musical parameters, facilitating the dynamic generation of four core mood modes:

-Angry: Aims to release frustration and build tension.
-Tempo is fast (BPM 140) with maximum volume (127), and the melody includes extreme random leaps (random.randint(-24, 24)), emphasizing instability and conflict.

-Energetic: Highlights vitality and playfulness.
-Uses a fast tempo (BPM 160) in the C Major scale, with random additions of woodblock or cowbell sounds (playNote(56)), creating a bright and dynamic rhythm.

-Happy: Maintains a stable and uplifting mood.
-Medium tempo (BPM 120) with the bass drum on strong beats, and minimal rests (only when random.random() > 0.8), forming a smooth and cheerful rhythm.

-Down / Sad: Focuses on calmness and softness.
-Slow tempo (BPM 60) with lower volume (90), sparse bass drum hits (i % 8 == 0), and long-sustained harmonies, evoking a reflective and tranquil atmosphere.

-3. Code Structure and Running Instructions
+This is an Adaptive Music Therapy Generator prototype developed for the 52685 Working with Data and Code assessment .
+The project uses Python in TunePad to create dynamic, mood-based music compositions inspired by music therapy principles (e.g., slow tempos for 'down' moods to calm , intense rhythms for 'angry' to release tension ).
+It maps moods ('happy', 'energetic', 'down', 'angry') to algorithmic adjustments in tempo, scales, chords, volume, and drum patterns, with randomness for replayability and therapeutic variety.

+Key features:

+Mood parameterization: Adjusts scales (major/minor), volume, intensity, and tempo based on emotion .

+Layered composition: Drums, melody, and harmony via loops, conditionals, and random variations .

+Original code focus: Custom functions (set_mood_params) and logic (i % 4)  for emotional mapping.

+Requirements
+Environment: TunePad (browser-based Python music editor), no installation needed.
+Access at tunepad.com.

+Dependencies: Built-in TunePad libraries (tunepad.constants, tunepad.chords) and Python's random module.
+No external installs required.

+Hardware: Computer with browser and audio output.

 File Structure
-This repository contains four JSON files exported from TunePad, each holding the complete Python code for a specific mood:
+This repository contains four JSON files exported from TunePad.
+Each file holds the complete Python code for a specific mood, including multiple instrument layers within that file .

 emotional_music_angry.json

 emotional_music_energetic.json

 emotional_music_happy.json

 emotional_music_down.json

-Key Technical Points
-Parameter Configuration: All mood parameters are defined within the set_mood_params(mood) function.

-Instrument Layering: The code uses multiple channels (e.g., Channel 1 for melody and Channel 2 for harmony) played in parallel to create a more complex timbre.

-Rhythmic Core: The loop uses the modulo operation (i % 4) to calculate the beat position, ensuring accurate placement of strong and weak beats.
+No additional assets (e.g., audio files) are required; all sounds are generated via TunePad's built-in instruments.

 How to Run the Prototype
-To ensure that you can fully view the project files, including all the annotations and comments I made in the code, please follow these steps to import the project:
+To ensure that you can fully view the project files, including all the annotations and comments I made in the code, please follow these steps to import the project :

-1）.
-Download Files: Download the original .json file for the desired mood mode from this GitHub repository (e.g., emotional_music_angry.json).
+Download Files: Download the original .json file for the desired mood mode from this GitHub repository (e.g., emotional_music_angry.json) .

-2）.
-Access TunePad: Log into the TunePad website.
+Access TunePad: Log into the tunepad.com website.

-3）.
-Import Project: Use the Import function on the TunePad interface to upload the downloaded .json file to the website.
+Import Project: Use the Import function on the TunePad interface to upload the downloaded .json file to the website .

-4）.
-Critical Setup: Manually set the BPM and instrument on the TunePad interface according to the print output at the top of the code.
+Critical Setup: Manually set the BPM and instrument on the TunePad interface according to the print output at the top of the code .
 This is essential for achieving the intended emotional effect.

-5）.
 Run: Click the play button.

+Acknowledgments
+TunePad documentation and tutorials (learn.tunepad.com) for basic functions like playNote() and constants .

+Inspired by: Horn et al. (2022) Introduction to Digital Music with Python; De Witte et al. (2020) on music therapy effects.

+All original code (e.g., mood functions, random logic) by Zhijie Tao (Edison).

+License
+This project is for educational purposes.
+Feel free to modify, but cite if reusing.

+For issues, contact: Zhijie.tao@student.uts.edu.au